lucayress/GMBUA/README.md

         L. C. Ayres, R.A.
 Borsoi, J.C.M.
 Bermudez, S.J.M. de Almeida.
         IEEE Geoscience and Remote Sensing Letters, 2023.

-The code will be published after the final review of the paper.
+The code will be published after the final review of the manuscript.